Postgraduate (12 months, 15 months full-time, part-time)

 With IT professionals in high demand across the UK and worldwide, whatever your current situation, our course is flexible enough to meet your needs.
 You’ll learn to evaluate solutions to a range of computing challenges.
 It’s all about equipping you with a set of skills that will make you attractive to future employers in a range of sectors.

 We’ll introduce you to advanced information and technology practices and systems, expanding your knowledge in areas such as software development, computer networks, website development and cyber security.
 You’ll be prepared to put your new skills into practice confidently, with a focus on programming, networking, hardware and analysis throughout the course.

 I highly recommend this course to all who love bringing new ideas to solve real world problems

 Completing our course gives you the opportunity to choose between a wide variety of IT related career options, including software development and project management, software engineering, systems analysis, database administration, network management and technical support.
-You’re also in the perfect position to continue your academic career and move up to our Computer Science PhD.
+You’re also in the perfect position to continue your academic career with our MSc Computer Science, MSc Cyber Security, or move on to our Computer Science PhD.

 A wide variety of assessment methods include written coursework on an individual and group basis, along with presentations, exams and a major project.